MarketInvoice Limited (company number 07330525) is registered at Floors 2-5, 48-50 Scrutton Street, London, EC2A 4XQ.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our sites; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 You have the right to ask us not to process your personal data for marketing purposes.
 Contacting you for marketing purposes will be based on our legitimate interest to do so.
 We will inform you if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data or when we contact you for marketing purposes.
+You can exercise your right to prevent such processing by notifying us when we collect your data or when we contact you for marketing purposes.
 Alternatively, you can also exercise the right at any time by contacting us at email@example.com.The exercise of this right will not affect any contractual requirements with MarketInvoice.

 Our sites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.